 Anthropology & Fiction-Making

 In the past, her research explored Saigon at the intersection of memory, crumbling buildings, and postwar life.
-Her undergraduate senior honors thesis, Being With, written amid Covid-19 lockdowns, considered how memories of the city form among Gen Zers by way of silence, café apartments, and a collaborative form of digital ethnography.
+Her undergraduate senior honors thesis, Being With, written amid Covid-19 lockdowns in Vietnam, engaged with café apartments in Saigon and a collaborative form of digital ethnography to explore how memories of the city are simultaneously shaping and being shaped by its Gen Zers.

 Explore more of her academic life here.